WinSCP Review and Download

 ssh: (and maybe

-webdav: etc) URLs could potentially trigger WinSCP to perform undesired actions.
+webdav: etc) URLs could potentially trigger WinSCP to perform undesired and harmful actions.